-“There are many reasons why human-built institutions are slow to adapt, from the psychological trouble we have conceptualising exponential change, through to the inherent difficulty of turning around a big organisation.
+“There are many reasons why human-built institutions are slow to adapt, from the psychological trouble we have conceptualizing exponential change, to the inherent difficulty of turning around a big organization.
 All contribute to the widening gulf between technology and our social institutions,” Azeem Azhar writes.

 How do we bridge that gap?
 Exponential offers ideas to think about and avenues to explore to begin the work.
 Decision-makers in companies and governments would do well to read this book

 “Exponential technologies are being driven by three mutually reinforcing factors—the power of learning by doing, the increasing interaction and combination of new technologies, and the emergence of new networks of information and trade.”

 “By the beginning of 2016, six firms based on exponentially developing digital technologies — Apple, Tencent, Alphabet, Microsoft, Amazon, and Facebook — were among the top ten largest on earth.
 This is what I mean by the Exponential Age.
 We are no longer just living in a period of exponential technologies — but at a time when these technologies and their effects are a defining force in our society.”

 For many years Azhar has been meticulously curating the news of the exponential age for his Exponential View (EV) newsletter.
 No new technology escapes him.
 Advances in the world of energy hold no secrets from him.
 He covers Silicon Valley, Chinese giants, and innovators around the world.
 Azhar also reviews the societal, cultural, and political impact of technology.
 He discusses the ethics of artificial intelligence, the drift of democracy amplified by social networks, and transformations in the art of war.